marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 end
 ```

 Ok.
-That's easy, the class method is precedeed by the word `self`.
+That's easy, the class method is preceded by the word `self`.

 So what makes them different?

 * **Class methods** are called on a class
 * **Instance methods** are called on an instance of a class.
 It means there must at least be one instance of a class created for them to be able to function.